History of Tabernacle Baptist Church

 On March 20, 2005, nearing the age of seventy-nine, Brother Bynum announced to the church that it was time for him to resign.
 His resignation would take effect as soon as another pastor was called.
 He had served as Pastor for forty-four years, and had been in full-time service with the church for a total of fifty-one years.
 He made it clear, however, that though he was stepping down from the pastorate, he was not ending his ministry.
 Brother Bynum and his wife, Mrs. Betty Bynum, are still active members at Tabernacle Baptist Church.

-After Brother Bynum's resignation from the pastorate, the Lord led the church to call Brother Bob Jackson to fill the office of pastor.
-Before Brother Jackson came to Lubbock, he laboured many years as a missionary in Papua New Guinea; he also pastored Bible Baptist Church in Duncan, OK.
+After Brother Bynum's resignation from the pastorate, the Lord led the church to confirm Brother Bob Jackson to fill the office of pastor.
+Before Brother Jackson came to Lubbock, he labored many years as a missionary in Papua New Guinea; he also pastored Bible Baptist Church in Duncan, OK.
 Brother Jackson served as pastor of Tabernacle Baptist Church from July 2005 to August 2008.

-Brother Jeremiah Sargent is now currently the Pastor of Tabernacle Baptist Church.
-For Pastor Jeremiah Sargent's background, please click here:
+Brother Bill Anker is now currently the Pastor of Tabernacle Baptist Church.
+For Pastor Anker's background and email, please click here:

 Tabernacle Baptist Church ♦ 1911 34th Street ♦ Lubbock Texas 79411 ♦ 806.744.4443